SerenaChandler/Exhibition-Appetite/README.md

 **Carousel & Parallax**

 We wanted to inspire our visitors with food options as soon as they landed on the page.
 This was a great opportunity to use the **carousel** feature from Materialize CSS.
-We also wanted to use the **parallax** feature and simple enough we just had to add it as a class and it would give the image the **parallax** effect so we used it in conjunction with the **carousel**
+We also wanted to use the **parallax** feature and simple enough we just had to add it as a class and it would give the image the **parallax** effect so we used it in conjunction with the **carousel**.
+Another additional feature that the `class="carousel-slider"` we also used was full width and mobile ready.

 ```
 <div class="container">